John Merriman Reynolds

-John Merriman Reynolds (March 5, 1848 – September 14, 1933) was a lawyer, publisher and politician from the state of Pennsylvania.
+John Merriman Reynolds (March 5, 1848 – September 14, 1933) was an American lawyer, publisher, and politician from the state of Pennsylvania.

 Early life

 Reynolds was born in Lancaster County, Pennsylvania, near Quarryville, about twelve miles south of the city of Lancaster, to parents Patrick Hewitt and Ann (née Barnett) Reynolds.
 His father, Patrick, was one of the well-to-do farmers of this locality and an influential citizen.
 He dealt quite extensively in livestock, and he also operated a grist-mill.
 Patrick, a native of Ireland, was eight years old when he arrived in Lancaster County with his parents.

 Education

-John Reynolds attended the public schools in Lancaster and graduated from the First Pennsylvania State Normal School, Millersville, Pennsylvania, (now Millersville University of Pennsylvania) in 1867 and from Columbian College (now George Washington University) in Washington, D.C., in 1895.
-He was principal of public schools of Bedford, Pennsylvania, 1867-1869.
+John Reynolds attended the public schools in Lancaster and graduated from the First Pennsylvania State Normal School, Millersville, Pennsylvania, (now Millersville University of Pennsylvania) in 1867, and from Columbian College (now George Washington University) in Washington, D.C., in 1895.

+He was principal of public schools of Bedford, Pennsylvania, 1867–1868.

 He studied law, was admitted to the bar February 15, 1870, and commenced practice in Bedford.
 He became publisher and half-owner of the Bedford Gazette in 1872, which he edited until August 1, 1880, when he devoted full attention to his growing law practice.